EMPAT94/empat94.github.io/_gs/Chapter 20 - Speed Levelling 2.md

 As I stood there contemplating my next move, the furball took action.
 Ever so slowly, it raised its massive legs and took a step forward.
 One could be forgiven for thinking that a being of this size was moving at a suitably low speed.
 I wasn't fooled, however, as I knew of the bursts a rush Skill could cause.
 Without another thought, I took a step back.
 The monster would take one step towards me, I'd take a couple of steps back in sync.
 So it went on for several seconds.
 Until my back finally touched the solid wall.

 I noticed Julie gesturing something to me.
 'Stop?
 Stay here?
-Can't she see I'm about to become mincemeat?'
+Can't she see I'm about to become fucking kebab?'
 I almost shook my head.
 But then I realized that she was rapidly moving towards the blind side of the mammoth.
-'Ah, she aims to lure it herself!'
+'Ah, she aims to lure it towards herself?'
 I took a step away from the wall, raised my palm, and waited for the thing to come into my range.

 Thankfully, my range was longer than its Skill, for I was able to select it before it rushed me.
 I again chose the same eye as before, now selecting it directly instead of through the eyelids.
 I whispered four Incendios.
 The new spell chain seemingly did the trick, it closed its red eye with a pained grunt.
 I could see a trickle of orange fluid that must've been its blood flow down.
 That didn't stop its progress, however.